offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The basic idea behind scoring an experimental spectrum against a theoretical spectrum is to count the number of matching masses between the two.
 What constitutes a match is the tricky part.
 Because experimental spectrums are noisy, that noise needs to be considered when identifying matches.

+Before being able to generate a theoretical spectrum, you first need to determine a list of possible amino acids by running spectrum convolution on the experimental spectrum.
+Each amino acid captured by the spectrum convolution can have up to some amount of noise.
+This noise is what defines the tolerance for matches between the experimental spectrum and the theoretical spectrum.

+Start by running a
+An experimental spectrum mass matches a theoretical spectrum mass if it's within some tolerance of that theoretical spectrum mass.
+The tolerance is calculated by accounting for the subpeptide sequence of that theoretical spectrum mass and the amino acid noise calculated during spectrum convolution.

 CONTINUE FROM HERE

 CONTINUE FROM HERE